JRowe47/veilid-inline-chat/README.md

   * Namespace/kind/name → derives the **same record key** across participants
   * **Schema auto‑detection** avoids enum/tagging mismatches
+  * **Live message watch/send** via `setDhtValue` / `watchDhtValues`
 * **Route export/import (if available)**

-  * UI auto‑detects route APIs and enables the panel only when supported
+  * UI auto‑detects route APIs (camelCase or snake_case) and enables the panel only when supported

 ---

 ## What it is **not** (yet)

-* A full chat UI.
-This harness focuses on **connectivity and record access**.
-It derives and opens the DHT record (the “room”); wiring message storage and watches is straightforward from here (see **How DHT room keys are derived** and your runtime’s `setDhtValue` / `watchDhtValues` signatures).
+* A feature-complete chat app.
+It demonstrates basic DHT and private route messaging for debugging.
 * A persistence demo.
 Browser stores in this page are configured for **in‑memory** use.

 ---